 Braspberry Scarves

-Weave two scarves on one warp!
+Weave two scarves on a single warp!

 Yarns: 8/2 Tencel, environmentally friendly and soft as silk.